 To get started, simply enter a keyword you want to analyze into the search bar.
 The keyword entered in the search bar is your seed keyword (1), here you will select your database.
 From your seed keyword, the tool will generate a complete listing of all the various related terms in the table below (2).
 Depending on the popularity of your seed keyword, the table could show millions of related keywords in the table.
 To the left of the main table are the groups (3) generated by the Keyword Magic Tool.

 With the tabs above the table, you can run another report with a new seed keyword that will remain saved into a List (4).
 Each List can hold up to 7 seed keywords and has the ability to send up to 1000 keywords to the Keyword Analyzer.
 Paid SEMrush users have access to 50 lists, while a free user only has 1 list.

 There are a few modifiers that you can use to get more specific results from your seed keyword.
-As you query your seed keyword, you can choose Broad Match, Phrase Match, or Exact Match.
+As you query your seed keyword, you can choose Broad Match, Phrase Match, Exact Match, or Related.

 Broad Match is the default report and it will show all keyword ideas for the seed keyword in all found forms and without the exact order.
 This modifier returns the largest amount of keywords.

 Phrase Match provides keywords in the exact same form as the seed keyword but in various orders.
 This will exclude variations of your seed keyword (-ing, -ed, -s, etc) from your results.

 Exact Match shows all keyword ideas for the seed keyword in the exact same form as the seed keyword and in the exact order.

 For example, if you query “Los Angeles trips” in the tool with the 3 different match types, the Broad Match report will have keywords such as “day trips from Los Angeles,” and “top 10 day trips to Los Angeles” that the other two match type reports would exclude because of the changed word order and variation on the word “trip” to “trips.”